 - Must demonstrate financial need

-- Must be enrolled or accepted for enrollment to University of California Berkeley or through a Transfer Pathway to UC and CSU (http://pathways.berkeley.edu/home) in one of the defined disciplines
+- Must be enrolled or accepted for enrollment to University of California Berkeley, or a California Community College (https://home.cccapply.org) in one of the defined disciplines

 - Must not be in default on a federal student loan